sadief/wwc-golang-blockchain-beginners/golang-blockchain-beginners/step2.md

 First thing we want to happen when our server starts is that is creates the initial block on the Blockchain.
 The `Genesis Block`.

-We'll define the function to just print something out for now and call it in `main`.
+We'll define the function to just print something out for now and call it inside of  `main`.

 Click the code below to replace the code in the editor so that we are calling `createGenesisBlock`.